Definition of calories

 There is no absolute hard and fast rule pertaining to how many calories are needed each day, or how many calories you need to eat to lose weight.
 Each human being is different, and therefore, their metabolic rates differ.
 Also your level of physical activity per day is highly important.

 Metabolic rate has a lot to do with how your body determines how much fat to store and how much fat to burn.
 Some people can eat all the foods they desire and never put on so much as a couple of pounds, while others seem jinxed by touching even the smallest pie or cake.
 It appears that where your calories are coming from is more important than the actual total intake because of the way the body treats food.

 A Useful Tip:

 A common practice is to not allow more than 30% of your daily calories to come from fats.
 There is a 9-4-4 formula that is easy to memorize.

 - 1 gram of fat = 9 calories

 - 1 gram of protein = 4 calories

 - 1 gram of carbohydrate = 4 calories

 To know whether your intake of calories for today (from fat) is more than 30%, divide the calories calculated from the fat content by the total number of calories you took in today.

-This simple calorie calculator (at the top of this page) gives a rough estimate of how much calories you need daily, based on gender, height, and weight.
+The simple calorie calculator (at the top of this page) gives a rough estimate of how much calories you need daily, based on gender, height, and weight.
 In general, most adults need around 2000 calories per day, although like I mentioned above, it varies from individual to individual.
 A successful weight maintenance program will always incorporate an active lifestyle combined with healthy eating.